This article can also be found in the Premium Editorial Download "Storage magazine: Using file virtualization to improve network-attached storage."

 When we plan for DR, we must take into account the types of risks and their probabilities.
 A similar approach should be considered when planning an overall data protection strategy.
 I'm suggesting that a layered services approach to data protection is needed in today's environments.
 Such an approach should identify the following for each layer:

-- The risk to be mitigated
+- The risk to

 Change is always difficult, but history is littered with examples of those who were unable to adapt.
 This approach may raise concerns about exposing weaknesses within IT's capabilities.
 If you fear such transparency, then there may be risks associated with this approach.
 For environments that believe they can recover instantaneously from any kind of data loss, the truth may be unpalatable.
 However, if an organization is sincere about addressing service-level objectives, this process can uncover holes in existing data protection strategies and ensure that when a major new technology direction is undertaken, it will be the right one.